-As of 4 November 2014, the Group came under the supervision of the Single Supervisory Mechanism (the "SSM") established pursuant to the Council Regulation (EU) No. 1024/2013 of 15 October 2013 conferring specific tasks on the ECB concerning policies relating to the prudential supervision of credit institutions ("SSM Regulation").
-Accordingly, the Group's compliance with the prudential requirements of regulatory developments, including the Capital Requirements Directive IV (Directive 2013/36/EU) ("CRD IV"), the Capital Requirements Directive V (Directive 2019/878/EU) ("CRD V"), the Capital Requirements Regulation (Regulation (EU) No. 575/2013) ("CRR") and the Capital Requirements Regulation II (Regulation (EU) No. 2019/876) ("CRR II"), the European Union (Capital Requirements) Regulations 2014 and the European Union (Capital Requirements No. 2) Regulations 2014 which implement CRD IV in Ireland (together the "CRD IV Regulations"), is significantly dependent on the SSM's interpretation and decisions in relation to these requirements following its periodic inspections of the Group within the scope of the SSM Regulation.
-As such, there is a risk the Group's ability to do business may be constrained should the SSM's interpretation of its capital requirements be more restrictive than the Group had anticipated.
+As of November 2014, the Group came under the supervision of the Single Supervisory Mechanism (the SSM) established pursuant to the Council Regulation (EU) No. 1024/2013 of 15 October 2013 conferring specific tasks on the ECB concerning policies relating to the prudential supervision of credit institutions (the SSM Regulation).
+Accordingly, the Group's compliance with the prudential requirements of regulatory developments, including CRD III (as defined below) the Capital Requirements Directive IV (Directive 2013/36/EU) (CRD IV), the Capital Requirements Directive V (Directive 2019/878/EU) (CRD V), CRD VI (as defined below), the Capital Requirements Regulation (Regulation (EU) No. 575/2013) (CRR) and the Capital Requirements Regulation II (Regulation (EU) No. 2019/876) (CRR II), the European Union (Capital Requirements) Regulations 2014 and the European Union (Capital Requirements No. 2) Regulations 2014 (both as amended) which implement CRD IV and CRD V in Ireland (together, the CRD Regulations), is significantly dependent on the SSM's interpretation and decisions in relation to these requirements following its periodic inspections of the Group within the scope of the SSM Regulation.
+As such, there is a risk that the Group's ability to do business may be constrained should the SSM's interpretation of its capital requirements be more restrictive than the Group had anticipated.